tariqajyusuf/fidesdocs/pages/fides/dsr_quickstart/dsr_support/execution_policies.md

   ]
 ```

-This execution policy, `user_email_address_policy`, will now do the following:
+This DSR request policy, `user_email_address_policy`, will now do the following:
 - Return all data with a data category that matches (or is nested under) `user.contact`.
 - Mask all data with data category that matches `user.contact.email` with a the `SHA-512` hashing function.

 #### Erasing data
-When an execution policy Rule erases data, it erases the _entire_ branch given by the Target.
+When a DSR request policy Rule erases data, it erases the _entire_ branch given by the Target.
 For example, a `user.contact` Rule, will erase _all_ of the information within the `contact` node, including `user.contact.email`.

-It's illegal to erase the same data twice within an execution policy.
+It's illegal to erase the same data twice within a DSR request policy.
 For example, erasing `user.contact` _and_ `user.contact.email` is not allowed.

-## Default execution policies
+## Default DSR request policies
-<Callout>These auto-generated execution policies are intended for use in a test environment.
-In production deployments, configure separate execution policies and storage destinations that target and process the appropriate fields.</Callout>
+<Callout>These auto-generated DSR request policies are intended for use in a test environment.
+In production deployments, configure separate DSR request policies and storage destinations that target and process the appropriate fields.</Callout>

-Fides ships with two default execution policies: `download` (for access requests) and `delete` (for erasure requests).
+Fides ships with two default DSR request policies: `download` (for access requests) and `delete` (for erasure requests).

-* The `download` execution policy is configured to retrieve `user` data and upload to a local storage location.
+* The `download` DSR request policy is configured to retrieve `user` data and upload to a local storage location.
-* The `delete` execution policy is set up to mask `user` data with the string "`MASKED`".
+* The `delete` DSR request policy is set up to mask `user` data with the string "`MASKED`".